 TERM DEFINITION SOURCE Electoral material Means an advertisement, handbill, pamphlet or notice that contains electoral matter, but does not include an advertisement in a newspaper that is only announcing the holding of a meeting.
 Act s.3 Electoral matter Matter which is intended or likely to affect voting in an election but does not include any electoral material produced by or on behalf of the Election Manager for the purposes of conducting an election.
 Without limiting the generality of the definition of electoral matter, matter is to be taken to be intended or likely to affect voting in an election if it contains an express or implicit reference to, or comment on - (a) the election; or (b) a candidate in the election; or (c) an issue submitted to, or otherwise before, the voters in connection with the election.
-Electoral matter includes material which: Publicises the strengths or weaknesses of a candidate Advocates the policies of the Council or of a candidate Responds to claims made by a candidate Publicises the achievements of the elected Council.
-Policy Election Period Means the period that: starts at the time that nominations close on nomination day; and ends at 6 p.m. on election day; [That is, 22 September 2020 through to 6pm on 24 October 2020].
-Act s.3 the last day on which nominations to be a ate at a Council election may be received in ance with this Act and the regulations.
-Act s.69 relating to the appointment or remuneration of a Chief Executive Officer, but not to the appointment or remuneration of an Acting Chief Executive Officer; or commits the Council to expenditure exceeding 1% of the Council's income from general rates, municipal charges and service rates and charges in the preceding financial year; or the Council considered could be reasonably deferred until the next Council is in place; or Act s.69 that Council considered should not be made during an election period; or that would enable the use of Council's resources in a way that is intended to influence voting at an election.
-Means an irrevocable decision that significantly affects the municipality. : a published work in any form (e.g. hardcopy or digital) including but not limited to brochures, articles, letters, posters, policies, strategies, papers, letters, commentary. the act or process of publishing.
-Policy Policy publish by any means including by ation on the Internet. a process which involves an invitation or invitations r iduals, groups or organisations or the community Act s.3 Policy n a way that is intended to influence voting at an election.
-Means an irrevocable decision that significantly affects the municipality. a published work in any form (e.g. hardcopy or digital) including but not limited to brochures, articles, letters, posters, policies, strategies, bapers, letters, commentary. he act or process of publishing. publish by any means including by tion on the Internet. a process which involves an invitation or invitations
+Policy Electoral matter includes material which: Publicises the strengths or weaknesses of a candidate Advocates the policies of the Council or of a candidate Responds to claims made by a candidate Publicises the achievements of the elected Council.
+Election Period Means the period that: • starts at the time that nominations close on nomination day; and • ends at 6 p.m. on election day; [That is, 22 September 2020 through to 6pm on 24 October 2020].
+Act s.3

+TERM DEFINITION SOURCE Nomination Day Means the last day on which nominations to be a candidate at a Council election may be received in accordance with this Act and the regulations.
+Act s.3 Prohibited decision Means any decision - (a) relating to the appointment or remuneration of a Chief Executive Officer, but not to the appointment or remuneration of an Acting Chief Executive Officer; or (b) commits the Council to expenditure exceeding 1% of the Council's income from general rates, municipal charges and service rates and charges in the preceding financial year; or (c) the Council considered could be reasonably deferred until the next Council is in place; or (d) that Council considered should not be made during an election period; or (e) that would enable the use of Council's resources in a way that is intended to influence voting at an election. (f) Means an irrevocable decision that significantly affects the municipality.
+Act s.69 Publication Means: a) a published work in any form (e.g. hardcopy or digital) including but not limited to brochures, articles, letters, posters, policies, strategies, papers, letters, commentary. b) the act or process of publishing.
+Policy Publish Means publish by any means including by publication on the Internet.
+Act s.3 Public consultation Means a process which involves an invitation or invitations to individuals, groups or organisations or the community generally to comment on an issue, proposed action or proposed policy, and includes discussion of that matter with the public.
+Policy